-The common poker player might not be as gifted as some of the top poker players and the one piece of advice given to almost every poker player is to keep notes on what is going on at the table.
+The common poker player might not be as gifted as some of the top poker players; and the one piece of advice given to almost every poker player is to keep poker notes; on what is going on at the table.

 Get this article as a beautiful PDF for print and daily use.

 Download an amazing infographic covering this topic to share with your friends.

 Get a free copy of our popular eBook “21 Secrets to Dominate the Poker Tables Like a Pro“.

 Top tips to help you keep your poker notes

 There are several advantages to using poker notes while playing poker; and most online rooms and websites do feature the ability for a player to keep notes; and take notes on certain players which you can refer to later.